 Supporting Oligonucleotide Therapeutic Development

 Our scientists have supported oligo medicine drug development since the inception of this class of therapeutics.
 Through our dedicated suite of characterisation techniques we are focused on helping you to meet industry requirements for regulatory compliant (GMP or GLP) characterisation and quality control for oligonucleotide based drugs.
-Bringing quality and safety to life, our Total Quality Assurance expertise is delivered consistently to help you ensure the optimum meet and exceed your quality, safety and efficacy requirements.
+Bringing quality and safety to life, our Total Quality Assurance expertise is delivered consistently to help you ensure you meet and exceed your quality, safety and efficacy requirements.

 Need help or have a question?